Have you ever met anyone who has a mushroom named after them?

 John has been a member of the fungi community for decades, rubbing shoulders with the likes of Terence and Dennis McKenna, Jonathan Ott, Paul Stamets, and others.
 Here’s a video of him with some of the aforementioned at the 1994 Gathering of the Minds symposium at Chapman University in Los Angeles.

-Quality Spores: What do you think about the recent developments in the United States concerning psilocybin decriminalization and, in some cases, even legalization for therapeutic purposes?
+Quality Spores: What do you think about the recent developments in the United States concerning psilocybe decriminalization and, in some cases, even legalization for therapeutic purposes?
 Do you think we will ever reach a point of full legalization of this wonderful and life-affirming compound?

-John W. Allen: That is fine as long as no one overdoses on [mushrooms] or commits suicide, etc. In the UK, shrooms were legal to posses after 1976 when two high court justices ruled that “mushrooms were mushrooms and psilocine and psilocybine were chemicals.”
+John W. Allen: That is fine as long as no one overdoses on [mushrooms] or commits suicide, etc. In the UK, shrooms were legal to posses after 1976 when two high court justices ruled that “mushrooms were mushrooms and psilocine and psilocybe were chemicals.”
 In the 1980s, shroomers in the UK could pick liberty caps freely and only trespass was illegal.

 However, the shrooms had to be fresh.
 So head shops in the UK began ordering shrooms from the Netherlands and began openly selling them in their stores.
 I did not approve of that.
-The greed of shroom vendors in the UK caused the law to change and prohibit the possession and sales of magic shrooms.
+The greed of shroom vendors in the UK caused the law to change and prohibit the possession and sales of mushrooms.
 This was due to the fact that a stoned student fell accidentally or purposefully from a dorm window to his death.
 He purchased the shrooms at a head shop.

 Before that, courts had ruled that one could sell the shrooms as long as they were fresh.
 So the vendors, many of them in the UK, sold to anyone who came in their stores.
 Then they grew them so they did not have to pay expensive prices to the Dutch.